I. Formal Relationship Between the University and Students

-With the approval of both the Program Chair and College Dean, certain credits in the Northern Medical Program at UNBC/UBC and in accredited programs in the health professions at other Universities may be accepted towards the Bachelor of Science Degree.
+With the approval of both the program Chair and faculty Dean, certain credits in the Northern Medical Program at UNBC/UBC and in accredited programs in the health professions at other universities may be accepted towards the Bachelor of Science degree.
 Applications for degrees under this regulation will be considered on a case-by-case basis, and in no case subsequent to the conferral of the professional degree in question.
 Not more than thirty (30) semester hours of professional credits may be counted.

-No student is permitted to register for any course after the last date to add courses as published in the Calendar except on the express written permission of the Dean, on the advices of the instructor and of the Program Chair under whose authority the course is offered, as appropriate.
+No student is permitted to register for any course after the last date to add courses as published in the academic calendar except on the express written permission of the Dean, on the advice of the instructor and of the program Chair under whose authority the course is offered, as appropriate.

-Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases when a Chair's grades must be approved by the appropriate College Dean.
+Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases where a Chair's grades must be approved by the appropriate faculty Dean.